Emma Grace Frost / White Queen

 After Secret Invasion and during Dark Reign, she's introduced as a member of Norman Osborn's Cabal and X-Men (Dark X-Men), only to later betray the team during a confrontation with X-Force.
 She took Namor, Cloak, and Dagger along with her and rejoined the rest of the mutants.
 An enraged Osborn sent the Dark Avengers and Dark X-Men to kill her and Namor, but failed spectacularly.

 In Avengers vs. X-Men, she's one of five mutants who are possessed by the Phoenix Force and becomes one of the Phoenix Five.
 Under its influence, she does several terrible things which she later regrets.
 She lost her portion of the Phoenix Force power after Cyclops, who became more corrupted by the Phoenix Force, forcibly took it from her.
-She's later in custody of New Avengers members Luke Cage, Mockingbird, Daredevil, and the Thing.
+She's later placed in the custody of New Avengers members Luke Cage, Mockingbird, Daredevil, and The Thing.
 There, she survives an assassination attempt by the Purifiers.

-She's later freed from her custody by Cyclops, Magneto, and Magik.
+She's later freed by Cyclops, Magneto, and Magik.
 Although she was still furious with Cyclops for what happened in the climax of Avengers vs X-Men, she agreed to join with Cyclops and Magneto once more and, along with Magik, began searching for new Mutants.
 She became a leader in Cyclops new X-Men team and was present when Cyclops freed several mutants from their human captors.
 The New Charles Xavier School for Mutants is founded.

 Later, when the time-displaced original five X-Men came to join the school, she became the tutor for teen Jean Grey in the use of her power.
 Again, they began with a rather strained relationship, but to everyones surprise, they eventually settled their differences and actually began to bond, after a fashion.